top of page

 batrachoseps_newt.jpeg

-Salamander sociality and the risk of disease
+Salamander sociality and disease dynamics

 Using field and laboratory studies we have been documenting relationships between communal nesting and fungal disease, for populations and species of Batrachoseps.